arkui-x/docs/en/application-dev/tutorial/how-to-use-napi-on-android.md

             this.message = "Test native api: 2 + 3 = " + entry.add(2, 3);
             console.log("Test NAPI 2 + 3 = " + entry.add(2, 3));
           })
-        // The second button calls the nativeCallArkTS() method, which uses the Native NativeCallArkTS method to execute the ArkTS function.
+        // The second button calls the nativeCallArkTS() method, which uses the native NativeCallArkTS method to execute the ArkTS function.
         Text(this.message2)
           .fontSize(50)
           .fontWeight(FontWeight.Bold)